Best Examples of Company Vision and Mission Statements

 ZAPPOS: To provide the best customer service possible.
 Deliver “WOW” through service.

-You need to be clear with your company vision and mission because this is where the rubber meets the road.
+You MUST be clear with your company vision and mission because this is where the rubber meets the road.
 The vision statement paints the vision of a successful future for all to see; the mission statement is the path you will follow to get there.
 One is the dreaming, the other the doing.
 Both are critical.

 Your company vision should narrow your range of possibilities into a specific and powerful point of clarity.